jurteam/mvp-smart-contract/Future Analysis.md

 ## Roadmap

-Items that should be on the roadmap post-ICO:
+Items that should be on the roadmap:

   - develop closed hub contracts providing the ability for closed hub owners / members to customise their hubs appropriately.